Cardiovascular Sonography Programs

 Vascular sonographers use ultrasound imaging and other types of exams to detect anatomical and physiological changes caused by diseases of the arteries and veins and the resulting effects on organs and other tissues.
 Vascular disorders include carotid artery disease, which may lead to stroke; abdominal vascular diseases, such as aneurysms; peripheral arterial disease, which can result in chronic pain and may progress to loss of limbs; and venous conditions that can cause blood clots (thromboses), which can travel to the lungs (pulmonary embolism).

-Bachelor of Health Science - Cardiovascular Sonography (B.H.Sc. - CVS)
+Bachelor of Science - Cardiovascular Sonography (B.S. - CVS)

 The NSU Cardiovascular Sonography Program at the Tampa Regional Campus offers didactic and clinical training in two of the four major medical ultrasound specialties: Adult Cardiac and Vascular Sonography as an integrated curriculum.
 The growing use of ultrasound and the need for sonographers with multiple credentials to accommodate the demands of recent workplace trends has resulted in this new, combined curriculum approach to medical ultrasound education programs.
 At the end of the program the student will be able to perform adult echocardiography and vascular ultrasound and physiological studies, and will qualify to apply for national professional registry exams in both specialties.

 Per the U.S. Bureau of Labor Statistics, the job outlook for all specialties of diagnostic medical sonographers is expected to grow at the rate of 39% until the year 2022, much faster than the average growth in all professions.
 Please see the following BLS Link for more information: http://www.bls.gov/ooh/healthcare/diagnostic-medical-sonographers.htm.